 If you have to leave work due to illness, you may be able to receive your LGPS pension straight away.
-Your employer must be satisfied that you are permanently unable to do your job until your NPA and that you are not immediately capable of undertaking gainful employment.
-They must get an opinion from an independent occupational health physician before they make their decision.
+Your employer must be satisfied that you are permanently unable to do your job until your NPA and that you are not immediately capable of gainful employment.
+They must get an opinion from an independent occupational health physician before they decide.